a-gavin/a-gavin.github.io/content/blog/2022-12-linux-usb-serial.md

 ## Motivation

-**NOTE:** This assumes you have root privileges on the machine you will use and are fine with giving _all users_ access to serial devices on the system.
+**NOTE:** This guide assumes you have root privileges on the machine you will use and are fine giving _all users_ access to a specific serial devices on the system.
+Some distributions create a `plugdev` group to allow similar.
+However, this group permits usage of _all serial devices_.

-If you're using a USB serial device like an FTDI USB UART serial converter on Linux, only root can access the device by default.
-To allow users to use the USB serial device _without being root_, you need to configure a udev rule for the device.
+If you're using a USB serial device like an FTDI USB UART serial converter on Linux, you'll need to either login as `root` or run your program with `sudo` permissions.
+For many reasons, this can be undesirable.
+However, for users without root permissions, this is a deal-breaker.
+A dedicated udev rule is one way to permit non-root usage.

 If you aren't familiar with udev, [this article]("https://wiki.archlinux.org/title/udev") explains the basics and a bit of history.
-The main takeaway is that udev controls USB serial devices, among other things.
-This necessitates the creating an appropriate udev rule to use the device as a non-root user.
+The main takeaway is udev controls USB serial device system configuration, among other things, on many modern Linux distributions.
+Given this, creating a udev rule is the right way to go!

 ## Instructions